KodaFramework/Gem/README.markdown

 Please note: You will need your current `MONGOLAB_URI` (from your Heroku configs) available before you begin as the following steps will alter it permanently.

-`$ heroku maintenance:on`
+*   `$ heroku maintenance:on`
-Run a mongodump of your current database.
+    > Run a mongodump of your current database.

-`$ mongodump -h hostname.mongohq.com:port_number -d database_name -u username -p password -o /path/on/my/local/computer`
+*  `$ mongodump -h hostname.mongohq.com:port_number -d database_name -u username -p password -o /path/on/my/local/computer`
-Deprovision the old database for this app, making sure that the mongodump in Step #2 completed successfully.
+    > Deprovision the old database for this app, making sure that the mongodump in Step #2 completed successfully.

-`$ heroku addons:remove mongolab:starter`
+*   `$ heroku addons:remove mongolab:starter`
-Provision a new database for this app.
+    > Provision a new database for this app.

-`$ heroku addons:add mongolab:starter`
+*   `$ heroku addons:add mongolab:starter`
-Make available the newly updated MONGOLAB_URI from your Heroku configs.
+    > Make available the newly updated MONGOLAB_URI from your Heroku configs.

-Run a mongorestore of your locally backed up database to your new database (updating your connection info.)
+*   Run a mongorestore of your locally backed up database to your new database (updating your connection info.)

-`$ mongorestore -h hostname.mongolab.com:port_number -d database_name -u username -p password /path/on/my/local/computer`
+*   `$ mongorestore -h hostname.mongolab.com:port_number -d database_name -u username -p password /path/on/my/local/computer`
-Return from maintenance mode.

-`$ heroku maintenance:off`
+*   `$ heroku maintenance:off`

 ------------------